Stellar-gas kinematic misalignments in EAGLE: enhanced SMBH growth in misaligned galaxies: Introduction

 Supermassive black holes (SMBHs) are predicted to exist at the centre of most massive galaxies.
 Observational studies have found strong correlations between the properties of the central SMBH and the host galaxy \citep[e.g.][]{SilkRees98, FerrareseMerritt00, MarconiHunt03}.
 For example, a strong linear correlation has been found between the mass of the SMBH and the mass of the galactic bulge \citep[e.g.][]{HaringRix04, KormendyHo13}.
 Moreover, positive correlations have been found between the SMBH accretion rate and galactic star formation rate (SFR) \citep[see][and references therein]{HeckmanBest14}.
 At high BH accretion rates, the SMBH becomes visible as an active galactic nucleus (AGN).
 The energy released by an AGN is thought to be able to affect their host galaxies and is a key requirement in many theoretical models to explain the quenching observed in many local red-sequence early-type galaxies (ETGs).
 These relations suggest that galaxies co-evolve with their SMBH \citep[see ][for a review]{KormendyHo13} and that the supply of cold, molecular gas within galaxies is intricately linked to episodes of SF and AGN activity \citep[e.g.][]{Shlosman90, StorchiSchnorr2019}.

 Stellar-gas kinematic misalignments (henceforth `misaligned galaxies') have become a key probe in understanding cold gas replenishment in galaxies \citep[e.g.][]{Sarzi2006, Davis2011, DavisBureau2016, Bryant2019, Duckworth2020a, Baker2024}.
-Kinematic misalignments are observed in $\approx11\%$ of local galaxies \citep{Bryant2019, Raimundo2023}, including $\sim30-40\%$ of ETGs and $\sim5\%$ of late-type galaxies \citep[LTGs; e.g.][]{Davis2011, Bryant2019, Ristea2022, Raimundo2023}.
+Kinematic misalignments are observed in $\approx11$~per~cent of local galaxies \citep{Bryant2019, Raimundo2023}, including $\sim30-40$~per~cent of ETGs and $\sim5$~per~cent of late-type galaxies \citep[LTGs; e.g.][]{Davis2011, Bryant2019, Ristea2022, Raimundo2023}.
 Gas-rich minor mergers were frequently proposed as the dominant formation pathway for misaligned galaxies among early observational studies \citep[e.g.][]{Davis2011}.
-However, recent results from hydrodynamical simulations have suggested a more diverse picture with both internal gas replenishment mechanisms \citep[e.g. cooling of hot halo gas; ][]{Keres05, Lagos2014} and external gas replenishment mechanisms (e.g. gas-rich mergers/interactions) combining to reproduce observed misaligned galaxy distributions \citep[e.g.][]{Starkenburg2019, Khim2021, Casanueva2022, Baker2024}.
+However, recent results from hydrodynamical simulations have suggested a more diverse formation pathway with contributions from internal gas replenishment mechanisms \citep[e.g. cooling of hot halo gas; ][]{Keres05, Lagos2014}, external gas replenishment mechanisms \citep[e.g. gas-rich mergers; ][]{Khim2021, Baker2024}, alongside pertubations of the existing co-rotating gas induced from fly-bys or ram-pressure stripping \citep[e.g.][]{Starkenburg2019, Khim2021, Casanueva2022}.